 Outside of the classics, I’ve probably read about 600 screenplays.
 And about 580 of those were not good!
 I have had horrible scripts submitted to me by screenwriters represented by popular agencies, famous actors, and friends.
 One time a successful movie editor gave me a screenplay that was unreadable.
 And he edits $300 million studio features.

 Finding A Great Screenplay Is Hard

 Everyone thinks they can write.
 And this is a significant reason why the WGA has to retain such strict standards for admission.
 Do you want to produce an independent ﬁlm?
 Having just an okay script or just a good one won’t be good enough.
 You have to start with a great screenplay.
 That’s the only way you can hedge your bets to get your ﬁlm made.

 Repeat after me: “The killer script is king.”

 How do you know if you have a killer script?
-Have multiple people (who know what they’re talking about) read it.
-One approach is to go online to Craigslist and click on the Los Angeles location.
+Reach out to a handful of people and ask them to read it.
+Get the feedback.
+And then get some coverage.
+One approach is to go on Craigslist and click on the Los Angeles location.
 Then place an advertisement for script readers.

 - You’ll receive resumes from people who’ve been script readers for major studios.